PraphulSamavedam/praphulsamavedam.github.io/_pages/about.md

 ---

-_Building AI systems that matter.
-Pushing the boundaries of what's possible in artificial intelligence._
+_Engineering AI systems at scale.
+Advancing AGI research.
+Open to collaboration on ambitious problems that push the boundaries of what's possible._